SmarterMaterials/UGA-Cover/README.md

 # EN-Grenoble Alpes University Thesis cover page
-This repository provides a Latex template to create yourself the first page of your thesis.
+This repository provides a LaTeX template to create yourself the first page of your thesis.

 It has been reported that mistakes can be present in the ADUM cover page.
-To avoid this you can create the cover page thanks to this LateX project.
+To avoid this you can create the cover page thanks to this LaTeX project.

 This repository is based on the repository [template_UGA_manuscrit_ENG](https://github.com/nicomagnet/template_UGA_manuscrit_ENG) authored by Nicolas Magne Tang that provides a full thesis template for Université Grenoble Alpes.